Reviews You Can Rely On

 Credit: Hayley Thomas

 If you're headed to work or school, your travel bag is going to look quite a bit different than if you were headed abroad.
 Do you take a laptop or tablet with you?
 Specifically, look for a pack that is large enough to house your electronics.
-You might want to opt for a pack that has plenty of pockets that can separate out your wallet and keys to pens and pencils to binders and tablets.
+You might opt for a pack with plenty of pockets that can separate out your wallet and keys to pens and pencils to binders and tablets.
 Additionally, consider how you get to work or school.
 Is it by public transportation, car, or bike?
 Consider the weather you may encounter and the protection you may need.
 Are you biking to work in the rainy Pacific Northwest or the snowy northern cities?
 Are you battling crowded subways and buses?
 In any case, you'll want to keep an eye on the bag's overall comfort, protection, and functionality.

 travel bag - the right backpack will offer the organization and pockets that...